mklabs/tiny-lr/readme.md

 PATH := ./node_modules/.bin:$(PATH)

 # define the list of files you want to watch (you can additional path from
-# the command line, with WATCHED="filepath.ext ..."
-WATCHED += $(shell find docs -name *.css )
+CSS_FILES ?= $(shell find styles -name *.css )
-WATCHED += $(shell find docs -name *.html )
+JS_FILES  ?= $(shell find scripts -name *.js )

 tiny-lr.pid:
   @echo ...
 Starting server, running in background ...
   @echo ...
 Run: "make stop" to stop the server ...
   @tiny-lr &

-livereload-stop:
+stop:
   @[ -a tiny-lr.pid ] && curl http://localhost:35729/kill

-# alias both livereload / start target to the server pid file.
-livereload: tiny-lr.pid
+  # or
+  # @[ -a tiny-lr.pid ] && kill $(shell cat tiny-lr.pid)

-start: livereload
+start: tiny-lr.pid

-# alias stop to livereload-stop target
-stop: livereload-stop

-# define our watch target
+# define our watch target(s)
-watch.log: $(WATCHED)
+styles: $(CSS_FILES)
-  @echo reload $? >> $@
+  @echo CSS files changed: $?
   curl -X POST http://localhost:35729/changed -d '{ "files": "$?" }'

-clean:
-  rm watch.log
+  touch $@

+# possibly you can group the css / js target here
+scripts: $(JS_FILES)
+  @echo JS files changed: $?
+  curl -X POST http://localhost:35729/changed -d '{ "files": "$?" }'
+  touch $@

-watch: tiny-lr.pid watch.log
+watch: styles scripts

-.PHONY: livereload-stop stop clean
+.PHONY: start stop
 ```

 Now, whenever you run `make watch`, make will:

 - Start up the server, generate the pidfile at ./tiny-lr.pid.
 Only if it isn't already started yet.
-- For each prerequisites in `$(WATCHED)`, make will compare last modification
-  time and build the list of updated files.
+- For each prerequisites in `$(JS_FILES)` or `$(CSS_FILES)`, make will compare last modification time and build the list of updated files.
-- `@echo reload $? >> $@` takes care of editing the `watch.log` target,
-  updating the last edit time for this file.
+- If one of the prerequisites is newer than the target (the scripts or
+  styles directory), make will rerun the recipe.
-- and trigger a POST request to the livereload server with the list of files to refresh.
+- The recipe simply trigger a POST request to the livereload server with
+  the list of files to refresh.
+- This can possibly be done after a JS or CSS compilation step (compass,
+  less, component-bulid, sprockets, r.js, browserify, etc.)

-Combine this with [visionmedia/watch](https://github.com/visionmedia/watch) and
+Combine this with
-you have a livereload environment.
+[visionmedia/watch](https://github.com/visionmedia/watch) and you have a
+livereload environment.

+    watch make scripts styles

+    # add a -q flag to the watch command to suppress most of the annoying output
+    watch -q scripts styles

+The `-q` flag only outputs STDERR, you can in your Makefile redirect the
+output of your commands to `>&2` to see them in `watch -q` mode.

 ### Using grunt